MemoireMorte/Memo-1/README.md

 This project is made to use a Minitel 1b as terminal.
 It implements a simple minitel driver for 65C02, assuming you are using the 6551 ACIA chip as UART (NOT the W65C51, which has 2 hardware incompatibilities with the Minitel).
 The Minitel driver is the src/minitel.s file (yes I know, I'm the exentric one of the family).

+## Printer

+Minitel printers support is still a work in progress.

 ## Assemble the code